Nickoskl/Tierlist-Front-End/README.md

 Here're some of the project's best features:

 *   A basic and responsive color generator
-*   A drag and drop feature when creating template tierlists that I should have honestly used a library for it
+*   A seamless drag and drop feature when creating template tierlists that I should have honestly used a library for it
 *   A basic loader until the API responds
 *   Auto logout and redirect to home on session invalidation
+*   Multiple different actions (verified both on front/back-end) based on profile permissions such as
+    + Admins
+      + Can edit, delete any user
+      + Can see superuser and session status of the users and invalidate them
+      + Cave a useful view that can see all registered users
+      + Can create Templates for users to edit and order them.
+      + Can edit and delete any user Tierlist.
+    + Users
+      + Can create Tierlists from the admin Templates
+      + Can see user profiles and their tierlists
+      + Can edit and delete their own tierlists

 <h2>💖Like my work?</h2>